-Also the ancillary infrastructure, often not planned to face a high seasonal demand, might undergo bottleness adversly affecting the regional population, an additional social cost to bear.
+Also the ancillary infrastructure, often not planned to face a high seasonal demand, might undergo bottlenecks.
+Idversive effecting the regional population, an additional social cost to bear.
 The most common bottlenecks reported are the shortage of water, power failure, sewage and transports excessive use, traffic jamming, etc., during the tourism season.